SquiggleSquid/pfda-final-project/README.md

 **Random Elements:**

-To introduce an element of randomness, not only does the ball translate in random directions when spawning, but the intial speed is also random, along with the color of the ball.
+To introduce an element of randomness, not only does the ball translate in random directions when spawning, but the initial speed is also random, along with the color of the ball.

 **Mouse Control Paddle:**